-The governing board will approve this policy at each review, ensure it complies with the law and hold the headteacher to account for its implementation.
+The governing body will approve this policy at each review, ensure it complies with the law and hold the principal to account for its implementation.

-The governing board will appoint a link governor (Ms Sandra Balkwill) to monitor the effectiveness of this policy in conjunction with the full governing board.
+The governing body will appoint a link governor to monitor the effectiveness of this policy in conjunction with the full governing body.
 This is always a different person from the DSL.

-The chair of governors (Mrs Claire Hadcocks) will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).
+The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the principal, where appropriate (see appendix 3).

 All governors will read Keeping Children Safe in Education.